 - DSM, located in Palm Beach Gardens, Florida, is an investment adviser registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended, managing separate accounts, pooled investment vehicles and wrap accounts for both institutional and high net worth investors.

 - DSM primarily manages equities in a model portfolio method and therefore presents a single composite return for managed accounts of each strategy offered.
 In general, the International Growth strategy will invest in equity securities issued by large capitalization companies domiciled outside the U.S. Equity securities, as determined by DSM in its discretion include, but are not limited to, common stocks, preferred stocks, securities convertible into common stocks, rights and warrants.
 The International Growth strategy may invest up to 20% of its net assets in equity securities of U.S. issuers.
 A large capitalization company is one that has a market capitalization of more than U.S. $10 billion at the time of purchase.
 The International Growth strategy may also invest in equity securities of issuers that have a market capitalization below U.S. $10 billion at the time of purchase.
 The International Growth strategy will generally contain 25 to 50 equity securities.

-5. DSM’s performance composite includes all discretionary International Growth strategy managed accounts.
+- DSM’s performance composite includes all discretionary International Growth strategy managed accounts.
 The composite was created October 1, 2014.
-A complete list of composites descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios, calculating performance, and preparing compliant presentations, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
-Phone: 561-618-4000; email: email@example.com.
+A complete list of composites descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
+Phone: 561-618-4000; email: firstname.lastname@example.org.